yanolja/arena/README.md

 ## License

 This project is licensed under the terms of the Apache 2.0 license.
+See the [LICENSE](LICENSE) file for more details.